raulcarrion/rc-suite/README.txt

 == Changelog ==

 = 1.1.9 =
-    - Minor bugfix related to category link when /blog/ is used
+    - Minor bugfix related to category link when /blog/ is used.

 = 1.1.8 =
     - Bugfixed /blog/ redirection 301 not working